 - Make room for changes and improvements.
 Your initial plan may eventually run its course, so you’ll need to develop a new set of best practices.

 - Use employee polls and surveys for quick follow-ups and initiative success tracking.
-Polls are ideal for instant feedback and allow you to maintain an accurate gauge of your success.
+Polls are ideal for instant feedback and allow you to gauge your success accurately.
 More detailed surveys can be used to create data points that reveal your engagement plan’s progress.

 - Communicate your plan in a way that employees feel attuned to the decision-making process.
 Ask for feedback on what could be improved or added.
 Look at your engagement action plan as a work-in-progress and be open to making changes when called for.